alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result.md

     public Result<User, Error> DeactivateUser(string inputId)
     {
-        // Compose the workflow here; perform the write at the application boundary (see `HandleDeactivateRequest`). return ParseId(inputId)
+        // Compose the decision here.
+The caller decides where to perform the write and how to convert failures to an external response. return ParseId(inputId)
             .Bind(FindUser)
             .Bind(DeactivateDecision);